sourcecrypto/sourcecrypto.github.io/README.md

 # crypto-library

-I've been building a library of informational materials surrounding Bitcoin, Blockchain, Cryptocurrency, Distributed Ledger Technology, and related topics in a discord server.
+I've been building a library of informational materials surrounding Bitcoin, Blockchain, Cryptocurrency, and related topics in a discord server.

+The biggest thing happening in this repository right now is that the contents of Crypto Library are being turned into a database to create a dynamic "Super Source" for crypto knowledge.

 I will gradually go through each of the channels in discord, and organize their resources in this repository.
 The decision to expand from Discord (which I love) to github (which is new to me) was, in part, inspired by the [Awesome Lists](https://github.com/sindresorhus/awesome/blob/master/awesome.md).
-That fact will be kept in mind while working on this repository.
-However, I generally collect resources with a few different purposes in mind, and thus expect this collection of resources to be a bit more expansive.
+However, I collect resources with a few different purposes in mind, and thus expect this collection of resources to be a bit more expansive.

-1. I collect resources because I love to read, and learn, and nerd out on subjects.
-2. I offer freelance research, and research based content.
-   - I hate how empty of information most content is online.
-3. Crypto\Blockchain\DLT is a very expansive sector.
-   - It's impossible for anyone to know all of the things, but I'll try.
-4. Proof-of-Brain — I don't have money, I have time.
-   - BTC 1GvkjHtiy9LUjVkStnEAXxjhcoS56aCokY
+I am always on the look for information dense content for research, or future research, and content creation.

 <a href="http://crypt0library.net"><img src="http://i.imgur.com/mXynGLI.png"/></a>